-Petitioners are police officers claiming to have been subjected to various acts of victimization due to political reasons during the period 1994 to 2014.
+Petitioners are police officers claiming to have been subjected to various acts of victimization based on political and other grounds.

 In 2015, the then Cabinet of Ministers, having considered the Memorandum dated 09-03-2015, under the title "To provide relief to those who were victimized for political reasons", submitted by the then Prime Minister, decided on 08-04-2015 to issue a Public Administration Circular to provide a reasonable period of time for those officers, if any, who have been subjected to political victimization and who wish to seek relief, but not yet submitted their appeals, to submit their appeals.
 The Cabinet of Ministers also decided to authorize the Secretary Ministry of Public Administration to appoint an official committee comprising of three retired public officers who had served in the capacity of Additional Secretary or any other similar or higher post to examine the said appeals and make recommendations.
-The Petitioners have produced the said Cabinet Memorandum dated 09-03-2015 marked $\underline{\mathbf{P}}$ and the letter dated 05-04-2015 communicating the said Cabinet decision marked $\underline{\mathbf{P}}$ 2.
+The Petitioners have produced the said Cabinet Memorandum dated 09-03-2015 marked P 1 and the letter dated 05-04-2015 communicating the said Cabinet decision marked P 2.